LinkedIn data

 Top AI skills worldwide

-AI skills most frequently added by members during 2015–2021 period.
+AI skills most frequently added by members from 2015 onwards.

 Fastest growing AI skills